jbbarre/ISM_SimulationChecker/README.md

 ### Test the code

 1. Conda users: activate the isschecker environnement: `> conda activate isschecker`.
-For others, be sure that the dependencies specified in the YML file [isschecker_env.yml](https://github.com/jbbarre/ISM_SimulationChecker/blob/main/isschecker_env.yml) are installed.
+   For others, be sure that the dependencies specified in the YML file [isschecker_env.yml]  (https://github.com/jbbarre/ISM_SimulationChecker/blob/main/isschecker_env.yml) are installed.

-2. in a terminal, run the script: `> python compliance_checker.py`.
+2. In a terminal, run the script: `> python compliance_checker.py`.
 A progression bar appears in the terminal and shows the progression.

 3. Without any changes, the script checks the `test` directory, which contains a single file.
 After processing the check, open the *compliance_checker_log.txt* file created in the `test` directory.
 The compliance checker raises errors because the test data is just a short extraction of a complete dataset.